NadavRobinson/Movie-Explorer/README.md

 ## Installation

-1. Download the setup.msi file from the releases folder.
+Download the setup.exe file from the [Releases](https://github.com/NadavRobinson/movie-explorer/releases) section.
-2. Run the setup.msi file and follow the installation wizard.
+Run the setup.exe file and follow the installation wizard.

 ## Usage